Ryusid/bookSearchEngine/README.md

   - **TF × PR**

 ### 🏷️ Search Title Mode
-- Title + author matching
+- Title + author matching (authors are saved in metadata as `Last Name, First Name` so a search with full name needs adjustments)
 - Ranked by PageRank

 ### 📖 Book Page